leogsilva/cloudformation-pipeline/README.md

 * **Pre-Push** validates if pipeline is currently running.
 If yes, Push Command fails.

+## Continuous Delivery

 After that, CodePipeline starts CD (Continuous Delivery) step.

+### Test
-The "Test" step creates a replica of the production environment.
+The "Test" step creates a replica of the production environment, create the ChangeSet and apply into Replica Environment.

-In parallel, creates a ChangeSet to be applied at Production Environment.
+In parallel, creates a ChangeSet to be applied at Production Environment - **but do not apply yet**.

+## Approve

 After these steps, a PullRequest is **automatically** created.

-At this time, the approver has various information available to decide whether to accept or not the PullRequest.
+At this time, the approver has many important information to help him decide whether accept, or not, the new code.

-The approver can access the Replica environment and the ChangeSet to verify all the changes that will be applied at Production environment.
+The approver can access **Replica Environment** and **ChangeSet** to verify all the changes that will be applied into Production environment.

-There's a lambda function that get the change status when PR is approved and allow pipeline to go on.
+There's a lambda function that get the change status when PR is approved and triggers pipeline to go on.
-Once the PR is approved, the pipeline merge at branch master.
-Developers only commit at branch staging and the pipeline merges.
+Once PR is approved, pipeline merge at master branch . ***Developers only commit at staging branch and the pipeline takes care of merge***.

 After that, ChangeSet is applied to Production environment and Replica environemnt is deleted.

 Two lambda functions send informations to slack channel.
 One to CodePipeline and another to CodeCommit.
+* **Sentinel-Pipeline** Send information about any change in your pipeline
+* **Sentinel-CodeComit** Send information when a PullRequest is Open/Closed/Merged.

+---

 ### AWS Services: